SCIENTIFIC INVESTIGATION SKILLS - 2017/8

 · Practical Laboratory test (end of semester)

 Formative assessment and feedback

 Students receive their mark from the online library test as feedback.
 Students receive written feedback on their essay in the form of three peer-review forms.
-Students receive written feedback on their group presentations via assessment forms completed by their peers, a Ph.D. student and an academic.
-Students receive weekly support and feedback for the problem-solving activity through the small-group-tutorial system.
+Students receive written feedback on their group presentations via assessment forms.
+The first group problem-solving activity and press statement are formative.
+For the remaining problems, students see their mark sheets with commentary.
 In the laboratory, students receive oral feedback weekly from academic and/or postgraduate demonstrators and through diary marks.
 The data handling activity includes academic and/or postgraduate demonstrator feedback and advice for the computer-based sessions.

 Reading list for SCIENTIFIC INVESTIGATION SKILLS : http://aspire.surrey.ac.uk/modules/phy1035